 - Classification.
 Make sure that email, data and content are consistently monitored both manually and with artificial intelligence (AI) to identify and classify risky users.
 Once a user is classified as high risk, the system will assign a risk score to protect data accordingly. - Detection.
 The system should monitor email, documents and data, constantly assessing compliance risks.
-As content is in motion across channels - whether endpoint, email, cloud or web - it should be scanned to make sure that this movement or sharing doesn't violate your organisation's policies.
+As content is in motion across channels-whether endpoint, email, cloud or web-it should be scanned to make sure that this movement or sharing doesn't violate your organization's policies.
 If a violation is detected via email, the system should allow security teams to either block the email or track it for further investigation. - Prevention.
 Users should be blocked from exfiltrating sensitive data across channels and devices.
 That includes misdirected emails with and without attachments, USB, web upload, cloud sync and print.
-If they make a mistake, they should receive a contextual warning message in the moment, allowing them to remediate and prevent the data loss incident in real time with no administrator input.
+If they make a mistake, they should receive a contextual warning message in-the-moment, allowing them to remediate and prevent the data loss incident in real time with no administrator input.
 When warranted, users can explain why they need access to it.
 This, in turn, will notify the security team, which can allow or deny that request.

-- 2 Ponemon.
-"2022 Cost of Insider Threats Global Report."
-February 2022. - 3 Assaf Friedman and Itir Clarke (Proofpoint) "How Attackers Use Compromised Accounts to Create and Distribute OAuth Apps."
-May 2021. - 4 Ponemon.
-"2022 Cost of Insider Threats Global Report."
+2 Ponemon.
+2022 Cost of Insider Threats Global Report.
+February 2022.

+4 Ponemon.
+2022 Cost of Insider Threats Global Report.
 February 2022.